SteliosHa/Alfred_File_Creator/README.md

 # Alfred_File_Creator
 Workflow for Alfred 3 that helps you create files easily.

 Use this workflow to create files using Alfred.
-Choose file with optional template, name the file, choose folder to save and Alfred will create it and opent the file in your favourite app.
+Choose file with optional template, name the file, choose folder to save and Alfred will create it, save it and open the file in your favorite app.

 1) Keyword: "new".